What is chargeback and how do I use it?

 If you find yourself needing to request a chargeback, here's what to do:

-Remember, you typically have 120 days to make a claim, with some exceptions for future services.
+Remember, you typically have 120 days to make a claim, with some exceptions for future services, such as a cancelled holiday you paid for six months in advance.

 Don’t expect a chargeback to be processed overnight.
 It can take 30-45 days, sometimes longer.
 If it exceeds eight weeks, don't hesitate to follow up.